SithumUD/blueceylon/README.md

                                  +---------------+
 ```

-Every request into the cluster passes through a single choke point — the API Gateway — where JWT validation, CORS, and rate limiting live.
-That means a security fix or policy change is a one-service deploy, not a five-service coordinated release.
+Every request into the cluster passes through a single choke point — the API Gateway — where JWT validation (against Keycloak's public keys), CORS, and rate limiting live.
+That means a security fix or policy change is a one-service deploy, not a coordinated multi-service release.
+User identity itself never touches application code or a bespoke database — Keycloak owns the credential store, token issuance, and refresh-token lifecycle entirely.

 **Two communication styles, used deliberately:**